CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 |     8          |   2080        |   2140   |
 |     27         |     1520      |   2080   |
 4. Did changing cell width and checking 27 vs. 8 neighboring cells affect performance?
-Why or why not?
+Why or why not? checking 27 cells is not always slower simply because there are more cells to examine.
+The smaller the cell size, the more efficiently boids can be distributed across cells, potentially reducing the number of unnecessary boid checks.
+Conversely, checking only 8 larger cells could result in more boids being present in those cells, thus increasing the number of comparisons and potentially decreasing performance. ????

 ## Extra Credits
+- Grid-Looping Optimization
+  - Dynamic Search Range: The code calculates InCellOffset to determine the search direction based on the boid's position within the grid cell.
+This dynamically adjusts the search range with searchStart and searchEnd, avoiding hardcoded checks of 8 or 27 neighboring cells
+  - Avoiding Excessive Comparisons: By limiting the search to relevant neighboring cells, the code reduces unnecessary comparisons with corner grid cells, as described in the optimization goal